 All Directors have direct access to the Company Secretary and independent advisers at the Company's expense provided prior clearance has been obtained from the Board.
-The Company Secretary is responsible to the Board for ensuring that Board and Committee procedures are followed and for compliance with applicable statutory rules and regulations and for ensuring the timely delivery of information
+The Company Secretary is responsible to the Board for ensuring that Board and Committee procedures are followed and for compliance with applicable statutory rules and regulations and for ensuring the timely delivery of information.
 When Directors have concerns that cannot be resolved about the running of the Company or a proposed action, they are asked to ensure that their concerns are recorded in the Board minutes.
 On resignation, a Director who has any such concerns is encouraged to provide a written statement to the Chairman, for circulation to the Board.

 The terms and conditions of appointment of non-executive Directors are available upon written application to the Company Secretary.
 Directors appointed by the Board to fill a vacancy are required to submit to election at the next AGM by separate resolution.
 The Company may by ordinary resolution appoint any person who is willing to act as a Director, either to fill a vacancy or as an additional Director.
 Upon joining the Board, new Directors will receive a full, formal and tailored induction.
-As the Company has no major shareholders, it is considered unnecessary to provide shareholders with the opportunity to meet new non-executive Directors at a specific meeting other than the AGM.
+As the Company has no major shareholders, it is considered unnecessary to provide shareholders with the opportunity to meet new non-executive Directors at a specific meeting other than an AGM.
+At each AGM of the Company one third of the Directors shall retire from office and, being eligible, be proposed for re-election.
+The Directors to retire will be those who have been longest in office or, in the case of those who were appointed or re- appointed on the same day, will be (unless they otherwise agree) determined by lot.
 The Company may by ordinary resolution remove any Director before his period of office has expired.
-As Mr Thomas is the Chairman of the Investment Committee of the Investment Manager, he is subject to reelection under Listing Rule 15.2.13A, and will therefore offer himself for annual re-election at AGMs as will Mr Moore and Mr Wood who are subject to annual re-election as described previously.
+In accordance with the AIC Code, David Pinckney stands for reelection, as a non-executive Director serving more than nine years should be subject to annual re-election.